 Prosonix has developed PSX1002 as a drug-only pMDI suspension formulation.
-A Phase 2a clinical trial in patients diagnosed with moderate-to-severe COPD was initiated in May 2013.
-All patient dosing sessions and follow-up procedures were completed in August 2013, and top-line results are expected in Q1 2014.
+A Phase 2a clinical study in patients diagnosed with moderate-to-severe COPD has been completed, with positive top-line results reported in January 2014.

-PSX1002 requires no extraneous carrier materials or excipients, is straightforward to manufacture and offers a good safety profile.
+PSX1002 requires no extraneous carrier materials or excipients and is straightforward to manufacture.
 Because of its engineered heritage, the product does not have the need for any ‘cold chain supply,’ and hence can be delivered from through simple pMDI multi-dose devices, thereby presenting an opportunity to maximise its commercial potential in developed and emerging economies.
 A capsule-based DPI presentation is also being considered.

 Prosonix’ engineered GB also underpins its PSX2000 MCP™ programmes for novel combination respiratory therapies, in which it is combined with known LABA and ICS molecules in proprietary MCP™ formulations.